 Once a person has the virus, it stays with them for life.
 However, they may not develop any signs or symptoms until the virus becomes active.

-If the virus becomes active, they might experience a burning sensation in the vagina, which can be a symptom of genital herpes.
+If the virus becomes active, they might experience a burning sensation in the vagina.
 Other symptoms include:

 - an itching or tingling sensation